Sad Sam Jones

 It took until 1921 for Jones to turn it around again.
 Even though the team again had a losing record (as it did throughout the 1920s), Jones became a 20-game winner (23-16, 3.22 ERA), making himself an attractive target for the acquisitive New York Yankees.

-Five days before Christmas 1921, Harry Frazee traded Jones, and Bullet Joe Bush (between them, the two pitchers had accounted for 39 of Boston's 75 wins in 1921) and threw in eight-year veteran Everett Scott, for four New York players: Roger Peckinpaugh, Rip Collins, Bill Piercy, and Jack Quinn.
-The three pitchers Frazee picked up each improved their win totals in 1922, and initially, the trade seemed like a very smart move.
+Five days before Christmas 1921, Harry Frazee traded Jones, and Bullet Joe Bush (between them, the two pitchers had accounted for 39 of Boston's 75 wins in 1921) and threw in eight-year veteran Everett Scott, for four New York players--Roger Peckinpaugh, Rip Collins, Bill Piercy, and Jack Quinn--plus $100,000.

 Sam was 13-13 with the Yankees his first year, but went to the World Series again.
 Jones threw two late innings against the New York Giants without giving up a run, but the Giants swept the Series in four games (not counting a Game Two tie).
 It was back to the Series again in 1923, Sam's 21-8 and Herb Pennock's 19-6 pacing the Yankees during the season.
 In what he later called one of his proudest moments in baseball, Jones pitched a no-hitter on September 4, beating the Philadelphia Athletics, 2-0, without striking out a single batter.
 In the Series, he started and lost Game Three, but it was a 1-0 loss, a four-hitter spoiled only by Casey Stengel's home run for the Giants.
 Jones took his World Series record pretty seriously; he would later grumble to the press that he got "no run support," a fair assertion.